 Film noir fans will appreciate the first screen appearance of Charles McGraw as a horse groom who figures for a few minutes as a possible red herring.
 The future noir star has quite a few lines considering that he goes uncredited.
 He’d have to wait ’til the end of the war for his career to really take off.

 Written with input from Gary Teetzel.

 The KL Studio Classics Blu-ray of The Undying Monster shows what a difference HD can make for a transfer of a ‘run of the mill’ studio production.
 The image is really nice-looking, a showcase for John Brahm’s camera crane and Lucien Ballard’s lighting artistry.
 This is a minor movie with really impressive production values.

 The Undying Monster was released on DVD nine years ago with John Brahm’s The Lodger and Hangover Square; the extras from that disc have been carried over.
-Concerto Macabre is a piece on director Brahm with a score of experts weighing in; this movie is regarded as an afterthought.
-The older restoration comparison is present, as well as trailers and still galleries.
-Listed also is an alternate title sequence, but I couldn’t locate it even after clicking all over the menu screen.
+Concerto Macabre is a piece on director Brahm with a score of experts weighing in, treating this movie as an afterthought.
+The older restoration comparison is present as well as trailers and still galleries.
+Listed also is an alternate title sequence but I couldn’t locate it even after clicking all over the menu screen.
 The film was re-titled The Hammond Mystery for the United Kingdom.

-One very positive addition to Kino’s standard Blu-ray specs are the English subtitles.
-This is a thoughtful concession to older film fans that make up a sizeable proportion of disc collectors… many of them have hearing issues.
+One very welcome addition to standard Kino Blu-ray specs are the English subtitles.
+This is a thoughtful concession to older film fans that make up a sizeable proportion of disc collectors… many of whom have hearing issues.